 A4 ultimately encouraged the Department of Cultural Affairs to integrate ongoing engagement and feedback loops into the ten-year plan itself, particularly if DCA is committed to equity and seeks to build relationships with communities that are currently not included in dialogue.

-Click here for the full report I wrote and designed.
+Click here for the full report I wrote and designed, including background materials for facilitators and participants.